Heruteah/AUTOFBBOT-TEMPLATE/replit.md

 # Overview

-This is a Facebook Messenger bot application built with Node.js that automates interactions on Facebook Messenger.
-The bot uses the `biar-fca` library (a Facebook Chat API wrapper) to handle authentication and messaging, and implements a modular command system with event handlers.
-It includes a web interface for bot configuration and monitoring, allowing users to submit Facebook authentication credentials (appState JSON) to activate the bot.
+This is an automated Facebook Messenger bot built with Node.js that uses the `biar-fca` library to interact with Facebook's messaging platform.
+The bot features a plugin-based command system, automatic event handling, scheduled tasks, and a web interface for bot management and user authentication.

-The bot supports multiple command types including AI integrations (Gemini, O3-Mini), utility commands (help, uid, unsend), media commands (Spotify, image generation), and automated features like welcome messages and anti-leave protection.
+The bot automatically restarts on certain exit codes, loads commands and event handlers dynamically from the `script` directory, and provides features like AI chat integration, image generation, music downloads, and automated posting.

 # User Preferences